Information for UTS students and prospective students

 UTS strongly supports the right of all people who wish to undertake a course at our University to pursue their goals and achieve their personal potential.
 We welcome prospective students with disabilities, and students from diverse social, economic and cultural backgrounds.

 Inherent Requirements statements have been developed for UTS courses to support current and prospective students' decision making.
-These statements specify the inherent requirements of each course or faculty for student assessment and progression.
-The Inherent Requirements Statement relating to courses offered by the Faculty of Engineering and Information Technology can be viewed here (pdf).
+These statements specify the Inherent Requirements of each course for student assessment and progression.

 The framework for Inherent Requirements is based on six groups of tasks that will be required as part of a course:

 - Legal and Behavioural Requirements;

 - Knowledge Tasks (Cognitive/Intellectual) – literacy; numeracy; knowledge and information;